Sebastian Faust: Powers and abilities

-He was initially characterized as a warlock considered an adept in black magic, a form of magic known to come at a high cost for its practitioners.
-He is also a master of soul magic, allowing for various powers including draining life force and siphoning other's superpowers (or aspects of it) through tactile contact.
-In DC Rebirth, Faust is also a practitioner of "logomancy" similar to heroes like Zatanna and Zatara, allowing him to cast magical effects by speaking backwards.

-In addition to his magical skills, Faust is a proficient occult investigator and possesses extensive knowledge of the supernatural, excelling as a occult transcriber.
+Faust is a warlock considered an "adept" in black magic and soul magic, specializing in the latter and giving him the ability to siphon super-powers and drain the life-force of others through tactile contact.
+He is also a practitioner of "logomancy" similar to heroes like Zatanna and Zatara, allowing him to cast magical effects by speaking backwards.
+In addition to his magical abilities, Faust is a proficient occult investigator and possesses extensive knowledge of the supernatural, excelling as an occult transcriber.
 Faust is also adept at covering his tracks, espionage, hand-to-hand combat, and leadership.
 Furthermore, he exhibits a high resistance to mystical corruption and soul erosion due to his lack of a soul and strong willpower.
-Faust possesses several magical talismans, most notably a belt and magical pouches.
-His pouches, made of high-grade steel and concealed within a medium-sized cloth bag, have mystical properties that allow them to hold a vast number of artifacts, energies, and surprises.
+Faust possesses several talismans, most notably a belt and magical pouches.
+His pouches, made of high-grade steel and concealed within a medium-sized cloth bag, have mystical properties that allow them to hold a vast number of artifacts, energies, and other surprises.